HenryLiu000/alignment-gpt2/README.md

  This commit focuses on optimizing the core attention mechanism itself using Flash Attention.
 Standard self-attention (as implemented in commit #3) has quadratic time and memory complexity with respect to sequence length ($O(N^2)$).
 This is because it needs to compute and store a large $N \times N$ attention score matrix, leading to significant memory usage and slow reads/writes between the GPU's fast on-chip SRAM and slower High Bandwidth Memory (HBM).

  Flash Attention is an optimized implementation that avoids explicitly forming the large attention matrix in HBM.
 It uses techniques like tiling (processing $Q, K, V$ in blocks), kernel fusion, and careful management of reads/writes between SRAM and HBM to compute the exact same attention output much faster and with linear memory complexity ($O(N)$).

+### 14. nice numbers

+ In consideration of the structure of GPUs, I need to set the hyperparameters of the model to be nice numbers.
+For example, the token embedding numbers should be a multiple of 8, so I change it to 50304.